TomCat-415/nissili_data_demo/README.md

 A bilingual (🇯🇵/🇺🇸) inventory and sales dashboard built with **Streamlit**, featuring real-time filtering, visual analytics, Excel export, and simulated email alerts for low stock.
 This tool empowers teams to track stock levels, detect sales trends, and take action—all without touching Excel.

+This project started as a proof-of-concept for how a bilingual inventory system could work for a company like NISSILI.
+I wanted to explore how far I could go using Python and Streamlit to build something clean, usable, and impactful — without relying on Excel or Google Sheets.
+I learned a lot about streamlining UX, data filtering, and simulating real-world alerts along the way.

 ---

 ## 🏢 Business Context